 Arguably one of the best dogs you can get.
 They do not shed, they are playful, fun to be around, love to hang with kids and other dogs, and at the same time, they are a bit protective.
 Expect some barking, as the Yorkie is a terrier, after all.

-The best way to describe the breed is “spunky and adventurous”.
+The best way to describe the Yorkshire terrier breed is “spunky and adventurous”.
 Do not judge them by their size.
-While small, the Yorkie can be quite willful.
+While small breed, the Yorkie can be quite willful.

 Their original purpose was to hunt rodents and rats in wood mills.
 Nowadays, they are an apartment dog.
-If you get one, you know you have a loyal and devoted companion for life.
+If you get a Teacup Yorkshire Terrier, you know you have a loyal and devoted companion for life.

 Probably one of the oldest dog breeds known to man.
 Yes, the Chihuahua was the pet of the Aztecs.
 Now think for a second, how long ago that was.
 Known to be the smallest breed by some organizations, the Chihuahua is also one of the loudest.

-You might a small dog like that will be quiet and afraid.
+You might a little dog like that will be quiet and afraid.
 But exactly the opposite is true.
 A Chihuahua will bark at almost everything that moves.

-Being that they are small, they want to assert themselves by barking.
-But if you are looking for a cute looking small dog that weighs no more than two pounds, look no further.
+Being that they are a small dog breed, they want to assert themselves by barking.
+But if you are looking for a cute looking tiny dog that weighs no more than two pounds, look no further.
+You can also get a Teacup Chihuahua.

 As you can see by now, a lot of these breeds are actually popular on TV as well.
 Have you ever watched “As good as it gets”?